zzzyyyxxxmmm/basics/microservice/gcp/README.md

 1. Virtual Machines
 2. Managed Kubernetes Clusters
 3. Serverless Computing
 Google Cloud Platform has two serverless computing options: App Engine and Cloud Functions.
-App Engine is used for applications and containers that run for extended peri- ods of time, such as a website backend, point-of-sale system, or custom business appli- cation.
+App Engine is used for applications and containers that run for extended periods of time, such as a website backend, point-of-sale system, or custom business appli- cation.
 Cloud Functions is a platform for running code in response to an event, such as uploading a file or adding a message to a message queue.
 This serverless option works well when you need to respond to an event by running a short process coded in a function or by calling a longer-running application that might be running on a VM, managed cluster, or App Engine.

 ## Storage
 1. Object Storage